When working with articles and its components, the order in which the components appear is important for efficiently working on them.

-Example: It makes sense that when editing an article in Content Station or InCopy that the header is displayed first, followed by the sub-header, intro, body and so on.
+Example: It makes sense that when editing an article in Studio or InCopy that the header is displayed first, followed by the sub-header, intro, body and so on.
 Should this order be different for each article, locating the article component to work on becomes much more difficult and time consuming.

 How this order is controlled

 When creating a new article or when adding components to an existing article, the order is based on the order of the following:

 - The frames on the page (this is the default method)